Midge: Examples

 The Ceratopogonidae (biting midges) include serious blood-sucking pests, feeding both on humans and other mammals.
-Some of them spread the livestock diseases blue tongue and African horse sickness – other species though, are at least partly nectar feeders, and some even suck insect bodily fluids.
+Some of them spread the livestock diseases known as blue tongue and African horse sickness – other species though, are at least partly nectar feeders, and some even suck insect bodily fluids.

+Many midges are known for having symbiotic relationships with many other organisms.
+These can be commensal, parasitic or mutualistic relationships.
+Many of the commensal relationships are found within the family Chironomidae.

 Other ceratopogonid midges are major pollinators of Theobroma cacao (cocoa tree).
 Having natural pollinators has beneficial effects in both agricultural and biological products because it increases crop yield and also density of predators of the midges (still beneficial to all parties).

-Most other midge families are bloodsuckers, but it is not possible to generalise rigidly because of the vagueness of the term "midge".
+The term "midge" is a vague term that refers to a large and diverse group of organisms.
+Although many are known as "bloodsuckers," there are many different roles that they play in their respective ecosystems.
 There is, for example, no objective basis for excluding the Psychodidae from the list, and some of them (or midge-like taxa commonly included in the family, such as Phlebotomus) are blood-sucking pests and disease vectors.

 Most midges, apart from the gall midges (Cecidomyiidae), are aquatic during the larval stage.
-Some Cecidomyiidae (e.g., the sorghum midge) are significant plant pests.
+Some Cecidomyiidae (e.g., the Hessian fly) are considered significant pests of some plant species.
 The larvae of some Chironomidae contain hemoglobin and are sometimes referred to as bloodworms.

-Non-biting midge flies are a common minor nuisance around artificially-created bodies of water.
+Non-biting midge flies are commonly considered a minor nuisance around bodies of water.
+In May 2025, a large emergence of midges caused mayhem at the World Exposition in Osaka, Japan.